 Canada Promised to End Cruel Animal Testing—Now It’s Time to Fund Cruelty-Free Science

-Please take a moment to ask Canada to put its money where its mouth is and invest in the development of cutting-edge, animal-free research methods.
-Your voice can help save the future of Canadian animal-free science!
+Please take a moment to ask Canada to invest in the development of cutting-edge, animal-free research methods.
+Your voice can help save the future of Canadian animal-free science.

 Add Your Voice!